trueagi-io/minecraft-experiments/vla/README.md

       static camera.
 The latter can reproduce, what was outside the current frame several frames ago, but its results degrade due to increasing artefacts even for a static camera.
+    - 3D AE features could be helpful for better prediction, but it didn't happen in experiments

   * vt_0e_learn.py (kinda negative despite reasonable loss)
       - end-to-end Transformer+AE fine-tuning on pixel-level next frame prediction.